gyoridavid/ai_agents_az/README.md

 # AI Agents A-Z

-> [!IMPORTANT]
-> From season 2, we are releasing our workflows and resources in the [FOREVER FREE Skool community](https://www.skool.com/ai-agents-a-z-for-business-6548).
-No more changes can be expected in this repository.

 In this repo, you can find the n8n templates we created for the episodes of [AI Agents A-Z](https://www.youtube.com/channel/UCloXqLhp_KGhHBe1kwaL2Tg).

 ## Season 1